 3. Chicago, Illinois

-Chicagoans will tell you that nothing compares to their St. Pat's celebration, which is highlighted by dyeing the Chicago River green at 10:00 a.m. on the morning of the St. Patrick's Day Parade.
-The dyeing can be best viewed from the east side of the Michigan Avenue bridge, the west side of the Columbus Drive bridge or upper and lower Wacker Drive between Michigan Avenue and Columbus Drive.
-This year the parade starts at noon on March 16 and it features drummers, marching bands, and decorated floats.
+Chicagoans will tell you that nothing compares to their St. Pat's celebration, which is highlighted by dyeing the Chicago River green at 09:30 a.m. on the morning of the St. Patrick's Day Parade on March 14, 2015.
+The dyeing is best viewed from the east side of the Michigan Avenue bridge, the west side of the Columbus Drive bridge or upper and lower Wacker Drive between Michigan Avenue and Columbus Drive.
+This year the parade starts at noon on March 14 and it features drummers, marching bands, and decorated floats.
 Visitors can sample the traditional fare of corned beef and cabbage as they watch the entertainment.
 It wouldn't be St. Patty's Day without a pint of Guinness or Smithwicks, so tag along on a pub crawl in the Windy City, too.